kmschoep-usgs/MLR-Notification-Service-Docker/README.md

 [![Build Status](https://travis-ci.org/USGS-CIDA/MLR-Notification-Service-Docker.svg?branch=master)](https://travis-ci.org/USGS-CIDA/MLR-Notification-Service-Docker) [![Coverage Status](https://coveralls.io/repos/github/USGS-CIDA/MLR-Notification-Service-Docker/badge.svg?branch=master)](https://coveralls.io/github/USGS-CIDA/MLR-Notification-Service-Docker?branch=master)

 ## Using Docker
-This docker image is designed to be used with Docker Swarm and as such it uses Docker Secrets for passing in configuration.

 ### Building the Image
 The docker image is built using a jar version that has been uploaded to the CIDA artifactory.
 The artifact version needs to be provided as follows: